OpenTitan Continuous Integration

 “Private CI” is a term we use for a subset of test jobs which require tighter access control.
 The primary use case for private CI are tests using proprietary EDA tools, where the license agreement prevents us from testing arbitrary code with it, from showing the configuration or the output in public, etc. We run such test jobs in a separate environment where only OpenTitan project members have access.
 The test result (pass/fail) is still shared publicly to enable outside contributors to at least get some feedback if their pull request passed our tests.

 To test OpenTitan (both the hardware and the software) on FPGAs we have various FPGA boards connected to a machine at lowRISC.
-Azure Pipelines is configured to schedule test jobs on this machine when FPGA testing is required.
+We configure GitHub Actions to schedule test jobs on this machine when FPGA testing is required.
 The results and logs of these test runs are shown publicly.

 Test descriptions

-All tests are described in a Azure Pipelines-specific YAML syntax. $REPO_TOP/azure-pipelines.yml is the main configuration file for all public CI jobs.
+All tests are described in a GitHub Actions-specific YAML syntax. $REPO_TOP/.github/workflows/ci.yml is the main configuration file for all public CI jobs.
 The private CI jobs are described in a separate private repository, lowrisc/opentitan-private-ci, to keep the job descriptions internal for legal reasons.

-Each test in the YAML file also specifies which type of compute resource it wants to run on.
-Identical compute resources are grouped into agent pools, and an individual compute resource is called an agent.
+Each job in the YAML file also specifies which type of compute resource it wants to run on.
+An individual compute resource is called a runner, and we separate runners by giving them distinct labels for runners with different capability.

-• The Azure Pipelines pool is a Microsoft-provided pool of VMs which are free of charge for us.
-They are described in more detail in the Azure Pipelines documentation.
+• The ubuntu-22.04 label is backed a GitHub-provided pool of VMs which are free of charge for us.
+They are described in more detail in the GitHub Actions documentation.

-• The ci-public pool has a lowRISC-specific setup with tools such as Xilinx Vivado installed, but has no access to tools with special license restrictions.
+• The ubuntu-22.04-vivado label is backed by containers with a lowRISC-specific setup with Xilinx Vivado installed, but has no access to tools with special license restrictions.

-• The ci-eda pool has proprietary EDA tools installed and access to the respective licenses.
+• The ubuntu-22.04-<vendor> labels have proprietary EDA tools installed and access to the respective licenses.

-• The FPGA pool currently consists of a single machine with our FPGA boards connected to it.
+• The ubuntu-22.04-fpga label currently consists of containers on a single machine with our FPGA boards connected to it.

-All pools except for the Azure Pipelines pool are managed by lowRISC IT.
+All self-hosted runners (i.e. non-GitHub runners) are managed by lowRISC IT.

-All agents provide ephemeral test environments: the test environment is initialized at the start of a test job and completely destroyed at the end.
+All runners provide ephemeral test environments: the test environment is initialized at the start of a test job and completely destroyed at the end.
 This is achieved by running tests in Docker containers which are recreated after each run.
-The base image used for all lowRISC-hosted agent pools is available as lowrisc/container-ci-eda on DockerHub.
+The base image used for all lowRISC-hosted runners is available as lowrisc/eda-runner-ubuntu-22.04 on DockerHub.
 (The build rules/Dockerfile for this image are lowRISC-internal.)

-lowRISC-provided agents run in a Kubernetes cluster on Google Cloud (GCP), where we also define the resources allocated for the individual agents.
-The agent pools are static in size, i.e. the number of agents doesn’t increase and decrease depending on the number of scheduled jobs.
+lowRISC-provided runners run in a Kubernetes cluster on Google Cloud (GCP), where we also define the resources allocated for the individual runners.
+The number of runners automatically scale depending on the number of scheduled jobs and has an upper limit.

 Job scheduling, build triggers and status reporting

-The Azure Pipelines scheduler consumes these events and compares them with the configured pipeline triggers in the azure-pipelines.yml file.
-It then processes the pipeline description and adds test jobs to the respective agent pool queues, taking test dependencies into account.
+When an event, e.g. the creation of new pull requests, are triggered, GitHub Actions compares them with the configured workflow triggers in the .github/workflows/ci.yml file.
+It then processes the workflow description and queues and dispatches test jobs to the respective runners, taking test dependencies into account.